 - Shout “on the log” or “in the pond” and sometimes trick them a little by saying something slightly different like “on the rock” or “in the log.”

 - With older children that handle competition well, you may want to have the children that make a mistake be “out.”
 With little ones, we just keep on playing.

 If you need a no-print activity for speech teletherapy, this digital version is great!

-Five Little Bunnies Song for Kids by The Kiboomers is an easy-to-sing countdown song that repeats “hippity-hop and hippity-hey.”
-Have anyone working on initial /h/?
-This is the perfect song.
+Five Bunnies Song for Kids is an easy-to-sing countdown song by the Kiboomers that repeats “hippity-hop” and “hippity-hey”.
+Do you have anyone working on initial /h? this is the perfect song.

 After you enjoy these awesome songs and fingerplays with your preschoolers, try some fun spring crafts.

 Try this easy, adorable ladybug craft for your spring bug theme.
 The kids love using a hole-puncher for this one and we read the Very Grouchy ladybug.

 This fluffy cotton ball lamb craft is super simple to make and pairs beautifully with the book Sheep in a Shop.

 Grab a yellow stamp pad and make this cute Five Little Ducks Handprint and fingerprint craft

 Check out my Pinterest boards for more spring-themed ideas, books, crafts and activities to go with your favorite preschool songs and fingerplays